mkristian/jbundler/Readme.md

 **Jarfile** is **not** a DSL, i.e. it is not ruby though it could use a ruby DSL to read the data (any contribution welcome).

+jbundler does not obey the **$HOME/.m2/settings.xml** from maven where you usually declare proxies, mirrors, etc.

 ## adding a maven repository ##

 the maven central is default repostory and is always there. adding another repository use following decalration